 During the 9 days leading into the Thanksgiving weekend, over 1300 live exotic butterflies, representing 41 different species worldwide, will be released into the greenhouses of the Nesbitt Biology building.

-In 2020, the public is invited to view these beautiful creatures via the live stream cameras and learn more about them through our online videos.
+In 2021, the public is invited to view these beautiful creatures via live stream tours and can learn more through our online educational videos.

 Let’s Talk Science will be connecting with schools and community groups virtually.